Here's what US intelligence thought could happen to Hitler in 1943

 1. A revolutionary German group may capture Hitler and imprison him in a fortress

-Murray noted that this scenario was highly unlikely considering Hitler’s “widespread reverence,” but if Hitler were captured, Murray was sure those forces would deliver him to the US.
-Once Hitler was out of power, “the General Staff will no doubt become the rulers of Germany,” Murray wrote.
+Murray notes that this scenario is highly unlikely considering Hitler’s “widespread reverence” but if he were captured, Murray is sure those forces would deliver him to the US.
+Once Hitler is out of power, “the General Staff will no doubt become the rulers of Germany,” Murray writes.

-In his report, Murray described Hitler as a paranoid “utter wreck” who frequently worried about being shot or poisoned.
-He therefore took extreme precautions and was “protected as never before,” according to Murray.
-Again, another unlikely situation, Murray wrote, because “Germans are not inclined to shoot their leaders.”
+In his report, Murray describes Hitler as a paranoid “utter wreck” who frequently worried about being shot or poisoned.
+He therefore took extreme precautions and “is protected as never before,” according to Murray.
+Again, another unlikely situation since, “Germans are not inclined to shoot their leaders,” but possible.

 3. He may arrange to be executed by a close friend or a Jew

-If necessary, Murray wrote, Hitler may orchestrate an elaborate and dramatic death to appear as a hero taken too soon from his nation.
-Similar to the deaths of Caesar and Christ, deathby the hand of a loyal follower really appealed to Hitler, Murray noted.
+If necessary, Hitler may orchestrate an elaborate and dramatic death in order to appear as a hero taken too soon from his nation.
+Similar to the deaths of Caesar and Christ, deathby the hand of a loyal follower really appealed to Hitler, Murray notes.
 “It might increase the fanaticism of the soldiers for a while and create a legend in conformity with the ancient pattern.”

-To expand on this theory, Murray suggested Hitler may even ask for a Jewish person to shoot and kill him to validate his beliefs that Jews were evil.
-In this scenario, Hitler would hope “his fellow countrymen would rise in their wrath and massacre every remaining Jew in Germany.”
+To expand on this theory, Hitler may even ask for a Jewish person to shoot and kill him in order to validate his beliefs that Jews were evil.
+In this scenario, Hitler would hope that “his fellow countrymen would rise in their wrath and massacre every remaining Jew in Germany.”

 4. Hitler may die while leading troops into battle

 Another way for Hitler to glorify himself as a courageous and decisive leader would be to die on the battlefield.
-This course of action was most likely, considering Hitler realised his death alongside troops would exemplify his battle cry to “fight with fanatical death-defying energy to the bitter end.”
+This course of action is most likely considering Hitler realised his death alongside troops would exemplify his battle cry to “fight with fanatical death-defying energy to the bitter end.”

 5. He may go insane

-Murray said Hitler was a schizophrenic who suffered from frequent emotional collapses and lacked mental clarity in high-stress situations.
+Murray diagnosed Hitler as a schizophrenic who suffered from frequent emotional collapses and lacked mental clarity in high-stress situations.

 Often described as moody and listless, Hitler was an insomniac and was traumatized by violent nightmares when he was able to sleep.